ricardobranco777/docker-volumes.sh/README.md

 docker stop $CONTAINER
 # Create a new image
 docker commit $CONTAINER $CONTAINER
-# Save and image to another host
+# Save and load image to another host
 docker save $CONTAINER | ssh $USER@$HOST docker load

 # Save the volumes (use ".tar.gz" if you want compression)